-In 1993 Rinpoche completed a three year solitary retreat in Oxford under the direction of Khenpo Rinpoche.
+In 1993 Rigdzin Shikpo completed a three year solitary retreat in Oxford under the direction of Khenpo Rinpoche.
 One unusual feature of this retreat was that it took place in an otherwise ordinary semi-detached house, in an urban setting.
-Following this retreat and in recognition of his realisation, Khenpo Rinpoche gave him the title The Rigdzin Shikpo.
+Following this retreat and in recognition of his realisation, Khenpo Rinpoche gave him the title the Rigdzin Shikpo.
 Rigdzin means Knowledge Holder (vidyadhara in sanskrit) and Shikpo means beyond concepts.
 Rigdzin Shikpo teaches his students the whole of the path according to the lineage transmissions he received from his own teachers.
 They encouraged him to transmit the teachings according to his inspiration in response to the needs of his students.

-Khenpo Rinpoche emphasises that the Longchen Foundation lineage is more than simply an organisation.
-It is a Buddhist school in its own right.
+Khenpo Rinpoche emphasises that the Longchen Foundation lineage is more than simply an organisation—it is a Buddhist school in its own right.
 It is the living embodiment of the Mahayana and Maha Ati (Dzogchen) teachings and as such has a particular significance for the expression of the Buddha’s teachings in the West.